zamicol/xtender-xtractor/README.md

 #### Out ####
 * `OutDir` - *string* -  Path for output file.
 * **OutLines** If using batching, for `OutLinesName`, `OutLinesErrorName`, and `OutLinesDuplicateName` batch name will be prepended plus an underscore.
 One of each file per batch.
   * `OutLinesName` - *string* - Output of running the process.
 Basically appends copied file information to the end of each row processed from InFlatFile.
 This is the "index" file for copied files.
   * `OutLinesErrorName` - *string* - Lines that errored out will be placed here.
 These lines are not processed.
   * `OutLinesDuplicateName` - *string* - Lines that are duplicates are placed here.
 These lines are not processed.
-* `OutLog` - *string* - name of the log file.
+* `OutLog` - *string* - Name of the log file.
 The log give start and stop times, lines processed, and other summary details.
+Placed in OutDir.
 * `OutLinesColomns` - *String* - Comma seperated columns to be copied to OutLinesName.
 If blank, everything is copied.
 Does not apply to error or duplicate files.
 * `	OutLinesRowOffset      int` - *int* - Used to skip header rows.
 Rows are discarded.